 Supporting Learners with Disabilities

 As an instructor, you may feel unprepared to meet the learning needs of adults with disabilities.
 Through small and large group discussions and reflective exercises, explore instructional strategies that support learners with various types of disabilities and enhance learning for all your participants.
 Investigate options and resources available.

-The listed course hours indicate the estimated time for students to review the online learning units.
-The actual time spent completing assignments will vary depending on each student’s particular learning style and level of study skills.
+- The listed online course hours indicate the estimated time for students to review the online learning units.
+Your actual time spent completing assignments may vary.

 Required Courses - Online